 There are many ways to categorize types of retirement plans but it is helpful here to divide retirement plans between private employer plans and public employer plans.
 Private employer plans may be subject to provisions of the Employee Retirement Income Security Act of 1974 (ERISA) that require a QDRO.
 Public employer plans are not subject to these ERISA provisions.
 They may, on the other hand, be subject to state or local laws that require a QDRO.
 To determine whether a plan requires a QDRO one must first determine whether it is a public or private employer’s plan.

 Private employer plans subject to ERISA’s QDRO provisions include the vast majority of employer retirement plans.
-These include defined contribution plans like 401k plans, Employee Stock Purchase Plans (ESOPs), money purchase plans, many types of profit sharing plans and 403b plans.
+These include defined contribution plans like 401k plans, Employee Stock Ownership Plans (ESOPs), money purchase plans, many types of profit sharing plans and 403b plans.
 These also include defined benefit plans–commonly called pensions–that use a variety of formulas such as cash balance formulas.

 Public employer plans may require a QDRO or a QDRO-like order to divide retirement benefits.
 These plans are state or local government plans that are subject to state constitutions, state statutes, state regulations, city charters, or city ordinances.
 For example, Texas state employees with benefits under a state plan can have their benefits divided by QDRO under provisions of the Texas Administrative Code.
 State and local governments can opt for different procedures but many require a QDRO or similar order.